mheesakkers/sketch-plugin-convert-to-grayscale/README.md

 1. Select some shapes or groups of shapes
 2. Hit CTRL + CMD + SHIFT + G or choose from the plugins window
 4. Boom!
-Your colourful shapes are turned into grayscale shapes 😎
+Your colorful shapes are turned into grayscale shapes 😎

 ---